root-project/root/docbook/users-guide/Graphics.md

-The second case is very typical in geometry packages, e.g. ROOT’s **`TGeo`** package, GEANT4 etc, where we have very large number repeated placements of relatively few unique “shapes”.
+The second case is very typical in geometry packages, e.g. ROOT’s **`TGeo`** package, GEANT4 etc, where we have very large number repeated placements of relatively few unique "shapes".

 Some viewers (GL Viewer only at present) are able to take advantage of this by identifying unique logical shapes from the `fID` logical ID